get-convex/convex-helpers/packages/convex-helpers/README.md

 With the `stream` helper, you can construct a stream with the same syntax as you would use `DatabaseReader`.
-Once you have a stream, you can compose them to get more streams.
+Once you have a stream, you can compose them to get more streams, with `mergeStreams`, and you can filter a stream with `filterStream`.
 Then the `queryStream` helper can convert any stream into a query.

 Beware if using `.paginate()` with streams in reactive queries, as they have the